luapower/luapower-all/ui.md

 #### Drag & drop

+  * a layer must set the `draggable` flag to enable dragging.
   * a layer must be in `active` state for dragging to work.
-  * when the user starts dragging a layer, the `start_drag()` method is called on the layer (which by default doesn't do anything).
+  * when the user starts dragging a layer, the `start_drag()` method is called on the layer (which by default returns `self`).
 Draggable layers must implement this method to return the layer that is to be dragged (could be `self` or other layer) and an optional "grab position" inside that layer.
 If a layer is returned, a dragging operation starts and the